Guignet/Graph-Maid/README.md

 - if it has more vertices than edges (or more edges than vertices) it will run anyway (but that's not a real adjency matrix)

-## From md to PDF
+## From md to html
-For this part i am using 2 things : the package markdown for pyhton
+For this part you will need :
+the package markdown for pyhton
 ```
 pip install markdown